Oracle Java Audit: What CIOs and CFOs Must Know Now

 The Financial Stakes: Real-World Exposure

-For CIOs and CFOs, the money at stake in Java audits is staggering.
+For CIOs and CFOs, the financial stakes in Java audits are substantial.
 If Oracle finds unlicensed Java usage, they will demand you purchase subscriptions for all affected deployments – typically under the new per-employee model – and pay for past unlicensed use (retroactively) as far back as they can argue.

 Consider a mid-size company with 5,000 employees.
-Under Oracle’s January 2023 price list, that’s about $10.50 per employee per month.
+According to Oracle’s January 2023 price list, that’s approximately $10.50 per employee per month.
 That equates to $630,000 per year – even if only a fraction of those employees actually use Java.

 Now consider a larger enterprise.
-Oracle gave an example of a company with 28,000 employees (including part-time and contractors) owing approximately $2.27 million per year for a Java SE Universal Subscription.
+Oracle provided an example of a company with 28,000 employees (including part-time and contract staff) incurring approximately $2.27 million per year for a Java SE Universal Subscription.

 And these are just annual subscription costs going forward.
 If you’ve been out of compliance for, say, three years, Oracle may hit you with three years’ worth of fees plus backdated support costs and penalties.
 It’s not uncommon for initial audit findings to run into the multi-millions.